 Before taking another trip to the craft store for this project, I decided to look through the box of ribbon I already had.
 I seem to have a slight obsession with ribbon that can get out of hand if I don’t exercise restraint.
 I justify it as one of those “you never know when you’ll need it ” items, when in actual fact I think I’m just a bit of a ribbon hoarder.
 Why?
 I don’t know.
 I can get lost in a ribbon clearance bin at the craft store, so now I just stay away!

-I’m glad I started to dig around the house because this table favor project ended up costing me nothing.
+I’m glad I started to dig around the house because these table favors ended up costing me nothing.
 I think we’re all looking for ways to save money during the holidays, right?

 What you will need for this project: